Civic and remembrance services

 In May we hold the Civic Service, at 10.00am on the 3rd Sunday.
-The town's MP & councillors attend, along with other civic dignitaries & representatives of local organisations.
-We give thanks for our life here, & look to build the town's sense of community.
+The town’s MP and councillors attend, along with other civic dignitaries and representatives of local organisations.
+We give thanks for our life here, and look to build the town’s sense of community.

-In November we welcome the local branch of the British Legion to our Remembrance Service - as well as our MP & others.
-This is the 2nd Sunday of the month, & the service start time is delayed until 10.45am.
+In November we welcome the local branch of the British Legion to our Remembrance Service – as well as our MP and others.
+This is the 2nd Sunday of the month, and the service start time is delayed until 10.45am.
 The church is (literally) full, with over 700 people in attendance as we remember the cost of war.

 As we move through the church season there are certain seasons when extra services take place.
 We can’t mention them all, but here are the most notable …

 We start the build-up to Christmas with a Christingle Service.
-It's aimed at families, & happens at 4.00pm on the 1st Sunday in December.
-We start in the Trinity Centre where we make Christingles, & then go across to church where we light our Christingles in a short service.
+It’s aimed at families, and happens at 4.00pm on the 1st Sunday in December.
+We make Christingles and then light them in a short service.

-Later in the month we our evening service is a traditional Service of Lessons & Carols, led by our choir.
-We start at 6.30pm, & sing to candlelight - followed by mulled wine & mince pies in the Trinity Centre.
+Later in the month our evening service is a traditional Service of Lessons and Carols, led by our choir.
+We start at 6.30pm, and sing to candlelight – followed by mulled wine and mince pies in the Trinity Centre.

 At 3.30pm on Christmas Eve we have a Crib Service.
 It’s always very well attended, especially by young families, as we tell the nativity story involving the children as much as possible.

 Our Christmas celebration is crowned with two communion services.
 The first starts at 11.30pm on Christmas Eve; the second is at 10am on Christmas Day itself.
 By that time the clergy and choir are usually ready for a break!